 The decision to become a professional organizer isn’t an easy one.
 However, transitioning to this social career is easier with a certification.
-Your clients will appreciate it, and if you’re looking to work for a company, your employer will, too!
+So, your clients will appreciate it, and if you’re looking to work for a company, your employer will, too!

 Highlighting your skills and personality is a start.
 But don’t underestimate the value of your certification.
 That piece of paper alone can get your foot in the door.
 Especially if you haven’t developed an extensive portfolio yet.
 It’s your best chance of getting your resume to the top of the pile.
 Want to know what potential employers are thinking?
 Here are 4 reasons why they’ll love your professional organizer certification!